intuition-dev/mbToolBelt/eventFlux/readme.md

 # My event bus is better than yours: EventFlux

-- pub first or sub first!
+- Pub first or sub first!
+For example Custom Events can't do that making it hard for programmer to use.
+EventFlux is more reliable than Custom Events.
 - Should be used for Flux user actions, or any other event system